sujanjoejacob/Text-Mining-using-NLP-to-find-stage-status-phrases-for-Sales-Support-activities-entered-in-CRM/README.md

 1.1  Problem Statement

-Stage-Status phrases for Sales & Support in Slam Activity Remarks Using sentiment analysis to find who puts the most positive words and negative words
+Stage-Status phrases for Sales & Support in Slam(CRM) Activity Remarks Using sentiment analysis to find who puts the most positive words and negative words

 1.2  Data Description